kaisoz/terraform-nextcloud-ec2-rds-s3/README.md

-# terraform-nextcloud-ec2-rds-s3

- Terraform configuration to install the Nextcloud application in AWS along with all its dependencies.
+# Terraform template to install the Nextcloud application in AWS

+This Terraform template installs and configures the latest Nextcloud version along with its dependencies.
+The configuration uses a MySql RDS instance as database and a S3 bucket as datastore.

 ## Features

+* S3 remote backend

 ### Network